Mercedes-Benz A-Class: Mercedes-Benz A-Class "F-Cell" (2004–)

 It is a version of 5-door A-Class hydrogen fuel cell vehicle with 88 PS electric motor.
 It has a driving range of 160 km.

 Three A-Class F-Cell cars were used in the 2003 Frankfurt International Motor Show for press shuttle service.
 On 18 June 2004, 4 production F-Cell vehicles were delivered to Deutsche Telekom and BEWAG/Vattenfall Europe in Berlin.

 In 2007, the A-Class F-Cell were delivered to Landsvirkjun and Reykjavik Energy.

 A DHL version of F-Cell was unveiled in FC EXPO 2008.

+Reception

+According to a 2008 British customer satisfaction survey by Which?, the A-Class with manufacture years between 1998 and 2004 came third from bottom out of 217 models surveyed with a score of 65 percent.